 Skip to main content

-Most encounters between people revolve around the attempt of gaining influence or persuading one to someone else’s way of thinking.
-When it comes to leaders, in particular, they depend on their ability to influence if they wish to achieve any success and prosperity.
+Most encounters between people revolve around the attempt to gain influence or persuade one to someone else’s way of thinking.
+When it comes to leaders, in particular, they depend on their ability to influence if they wish to achieve success and prosperity.

-Unfortunately, however, many people define influence and persuasion as being either pushy, forceful, or manipulative.
-And while some people may even use these sort of tactics, they are dead wrong.
-Deliberate tactics, calculated maneuvers, or intimidation may generate some instant results and maintain influence over the short-term, but they never last.
+Unfortunately, many define influence and persuasion as being pushy, forceful, or manipulative.
+And while some people may even use these tactics, they are wrong.
+Deliberate tactics, calculated maneuvers, or intimidation may generate some instant results and maintain influence over the short term, but they never last.
 Sooner or later, these tactics tend to backfire on the user.

 Praise, Recognition, and Acceptance

-It’s pretty well-known that most people desire to have praise, recognition, and acceptance.
-Praise and acceptance are two of humanity’s biggest cravings, and all three have their place on Maslov’s Hierarchy of Needs.
+It’s well-known that most people desire praise, recognition, and acceptance.
+Praise and acceptance are two of humanity’s biggest cravings, and all three have their place in Maslow’s Hierarchy of Needs.
 It’s ingrained in everyone’s psyche to be respected and accepted.

-It isn’t a stretch, then, to understand how compliments have the power to change one’s behaviour.
-They make the recipient feel needed, valued, and appreciated.
+It isn’t a stretch to understand how compliments can change one’s behaviour.
+They make the recipient feel needed, valued and appreciated.
 These compliments will make the recipient feel like they have a reputation to live up to or an opportunity to prove the validity of the commendation they received.

-Compliments have the power to change behaviour because they make the recipient feel needed and valued.
+Compliments can change behaviour because they make the recipient feel needed and valued.
 The individual now has a reputation to live up to or an opportunity to prove the validity of the compliment.

 Self-Esteem

 People possessing self-esteem denote a sense of strength and security.
-They can admit when they’re wrong and are not unraveled by criticism.
-Such self-confidence can be seen in all aspects of their lives, going from their jobs to their education, relationships, and even income.
+They can admit when they’re wrong and are not unravelled by criticism.
+Such self-confidence can be seen in all aspects of their lives, from their jobs to their education, relationships, and income.

 Unfortunately, however, the majority of people do not enjoy a high level of self-esteem.
-Some studies have shown that two out of three North Americans suffer from various degrees of low-self-esteem.
-Among the symptoms associated with it, we have things such as defensiveness, the inability to fully trust others, gossiping, and even outbursts of aggressive behaviour.
+Some studies have shown that two out of three North Americans suffer from various degrees of low self-esteem.
+The associated symptoms are defensiveness, the inability to fully trust others, gossiping, and even outbursts of aggressive behaviour.

 If you help your prospect feel important and appreciated whenever you are in a persuasive situation, it is almost always a fail-proof strategy.